Make your new home dream a reality by reading our top tips on how you can save for a deposit.

 You already have a good mortgage deal

-If your financial position has altered since you took out your current mortgage — for instance, one of you has stopped working or become self-employed, approaching new lenders may not be successful as they may not be prepared to offer you a loan because you no longer fit their criteria.
+If your financial position has altered since you took out your current mortgage — for instance, you have become self-employed, new lenders may not be prepared to offer you a loan because you no longer fit their criteria.
 Again, check with your current lender first, it may be that you are financially better off to stay where you are.

 You have a very small mortgage

-Once your mortgage falls below a certain amount it may not be worth switching deals, simply because you are less likely to make a saving if the remortgaging fees are high.
+Once your mortgage falls below a certain amount it may not be worth switching deals.
 In fact, some lenders don’t lend on mortgages below £25,000.
 The smaller your mortgage, the bigger the effect any fees you pay to remortgage will have.
 In some cases, it may be worth remaining on a higher interest rate to avoid the fees.

 Get ready to remortgage